sevagas/macro_pack/README.md

     --stealth      Anti-debug and hiding features
     --dcom=REMOTE_FILE_PATH Open remote document using DCOM for pivot/remote exec if psexec not possible for example.
                    This will trigger AutoOpen/Workboo_Open automatically.
-                   If no auto start function, use --start-function option to indicate wich macro to run.
+                   If no auto start function, use --start-function option to indicate which macro to run.
 ```